AkaHitsuji/trawl_translate_novel/README.md

 - The tool handles Chinese-specific numbering systems and fixes chapter title discrepancies
 - For long chapters, the translator automatically splits the content into manageable chunks
 - Book information and cover images are preserved in the EPUB output
+- The application now uses the Typer library for CLI commands, which uses hyphens in command names instead of underscores
+- Two EPUB exporter versions are available, with V2 being the default and offering improved formatting